Pascal Chimbonda

-Chimbonda began his professional career in 1998 with Le Havre, where he featured over 100 times combined for the club's first team and B team before moving to Bastia in 2003.
-In 2005, he moved to Premier League club Wigan Athletic for their first ever season in the top flight.
-At Wigan, his tremendous season earned him a place in the Premier League Team of the Year.
-But on the last day of the 2005–06 season, he handed in a transfer request.
+Chimbonda, a right-back, began his professional career in 1998 with Le Havre, where he featured over 100 times combined for the club's first team and B team before moving to Bastia in 2003.
+In 2005, he moved to Premier League club Wigan Athletic for their debut season in the top flight.
+He earned a place in that season's Premier League Team of the Year, but on the last day of the 2005–06 season, he handed in a transfer request.
 He was subsequently signed by Tottenham Hotspur that summer.
-After two seasons with Spurs he later moved on to fellow top flight club Sunderland before briefly returning to Spurs in 2009.
-In the summer of 2009 he signed for Blackburn Rovers which is where he remained until 2011 when he joined Football Championship club Queens Park Rangers.
-During the 2011–12 season he was one of a number of ex Premier League players who turned out for Doncaster Rovers but he went on to be released at the end of the season.
-Having remained clubless for the following year, Chimbonda dropped six leagues down to sign non-contract terms with Market Drayton Town, remaining at them briefly before joining Carlisle.
+After two seasons with Spurs he later moved on to fellow Premier League club Sunderland before briefly returning to Spurs in 2009.
+In the summer of 2009, he signed for Blackburn Rovers, where he remained until 2011, when he joined Football Championship club Queens Park Rangers.
+During the 2011–12 season, he was one of a number of former Premier League players who played for Doncaster Rovers, but he went on to be released at the end of the season.
+Having remained without a club for the following year, Chimbonda dropped down six leagues to sign non-contract terms with Market Drayton Town, remaining with them only briefly before joining Carlisle.
 He retired following a short stint with AC Arles-Avignon.
-In 2017 he came out of retirement and spent two spells with English non-League sides Washington and Ashton Town.
+In 2017, he came out of retirement and spent two spells with English non-League sides Washington and Ashton Town.

-Despite initially playing his international football for Guadeloupe, Chimbonda went on to be selected for the France squad for the 2006 World Cup, but he was an unused substitute in each of France's matches including the final, in which they lost on a penalty shoot-out to Italy.
-His only French cap came in a World Cup warm-up match against Denmark.
+Despite initially playing his international football for Guadeloupe, Chimbonda went on to be selected for the France squad for the 2006 World Cup.
+He was an unused substitute in each of France's matches, including the final, in which they lost on a penalty shoot-out to Italy.
+His only France cap came in a World Cup warm-up match against Denmark.

+Chimbonda agreed to manage Skelmersdale United in October 2023.
+In January 2024, Chimbonda was registered as a player for Skelmersdale United, following a three-match touchline ban by the FA.
+He was relieved of his duties on 4 May 2024, after Skelmersdale United was relegated.